syde91/service-health-checker/README.md

 # Considerations for CD
 Since this is a single node application.
 We need to worry about:
 1) Adding a persistance layer under the application, so that we can resume from the place where the application restarted.
-2) Eventually we need to break the application to support multi node deployment.
+2) Eventually we need to break the application to support multi node execution.